 Instructions

-- Turn on Instant Pot in SAUTE mode.
-Wait 30 seconds.
-Add oil, chopped onions and ginger-garlic paste and saute for 3 minutes, until the onions become tender.
-Add a pinch of salt at this stage to speed up the sweating of the onions.
+- Turn on SAUTE mode in the Instant Pot.
+Wait 30 seconds for it to get hot.
+Add oil, chopped onions, ginger-garlic paste, and a pinch of salt.
+Saute for 3 minutes until the onions become tender.
+(Adding a pinch of salt helps speed up the sweating of the onions.)

-- Add tomato paste with ¼ cup of water.
+- Cancel saute.
+Add tomato paste with ¼ cup of water.
 This deglazes the pot as well as helps blend the tomato paste.
 Add all spices and stir well.

 - Add coconut milk, remaining water and lamb cubes.
 Stir well.

-- Lock the lid in place and set Manual or Pressure Cook for 20 minutes on sealing mode.
-Let the pressure release naturally for 10 minutes at least, and then follow the quick release instructions.
+- Lock the lid in place and set Manual or Pressure Cook for 20 minutes on sealing mode (high pressure).
+Once the cooking time is up, let the pressure release naturally for 10 minutes, then follow the quick-release instructions.
 If not in a rush, let it release naturally.
+Open the lid when the pin drops.

 Notes

-- Lamb– Use the best quality of stew meat you can find.
-I typically get mine from Whole Foods.
+- Lamb: Use the highest-quality stew meat you can find.

 - Cook time Varies: Pressure cooking time varies depending on the size of the meat stew.
-For 1-inch pieces, set 15 minutes.
-If the lamb is cut in 2-inch pieces, increase pressure cook time to 20 minutes.
+For 1-inch pieces, set the pressure cooking time to 15 minutes.

-- Add salt while sautéing aromatics: Adding a pinch of salt to chopped onions helps them caramelize faster, which enhances the end flavor.
+- Add salt while sautéing aromatics: Adding a pinch of salt to chopped onions helps them release their juices faster.

-- Coconut Milk substitute: You can add ½ cup heavy whipping cream instead of coconut milk if you like. add an additional ½ cup water in that case.
-For using yogurt instead, follow the recipe above.
+- Coconut Milk substitute: You can add ½ cup heavy whipping cream + ½ cup water instead of coconut milk.
+Alternatively, you can use whole-milk yogurt instead.

 Nutrition